What is an Email Client? And Do I Really Need One?

 Can You Use an Email Client With Any Email Address?

-You can use an email client with almost any email service, including Gmail or Yahoo Mail.
-When you input your email address and server settings into the email client, it connects to your email service’s server.
+You can use email client programs with almost any email service, including Gmail or Yahoo Mail.
+When you input a valid email address and server settings into the email client, it connects to your email service’s server.
 This is possible because email operates using standardized protocols throughout the internet.

-That said, proprietary email clients may have certain restrictions.
-For example, a company might have its own email system that only works within its network or with a specific email client.
+That said, even simple email clients may have certain restrictions based on the email client usage.
+Sometimes, a company might have its own email system that only works within its network or with a specific email client.
 In this situation, you can only connect the company’s addresses to your email client.

 Do Email Clients Have Any Downsides?

-While email clients offer plenty of benefits, they’re not without downsides.
+While a mail email program offers plenty of benefits, they’re not without downsides.
 Here are the most common ones:

 - Learning curve: Email clients are slightly different from webmail, especially if you have multiple accounts.
 Getting the hang of the organization and productivity features will take a while.